Lemon Butter Cod Recipe

 - Spread mixture over cod: Sprinkle and spread flour mixture over both sides of the cod fillets (use up all of the mixture).

-- Heat fats in skillet: Melt 1 Tbsp butter and 1 Tbsp olive oil in a skillet over medium-high heat.
+- Heat fats in skillet: Melt 1 Tbsp butter and 1 Tbsp olive oil in a non-stick skillet over medium-high heat.

 - Cook cod in skillet, transfer: Add cod and sear until golden brown and cooked through on each side, about 4 minutes per side (fish should flake easily with a fork when done).
 Transfer to serving plates.

 - Melt remaining butter in skillet: Reduce burner temperature to medium-low.
 Melt remaining 4 Tbsp butter in same skillet.

 - Saute garlic: Add garlic and saute just until fragrant and just lightly deepened in color (but not browned), about 15 seconds.